ncatlab/nlab-content/pages/1187.md

 This is ([[Higher Topos Theory|HTT, cor.
 5.3.4.15]]).

-### Presentation in combinatorial model categories
+### Presentation in model categories

 If the [[(∞,1)-category]] $\mathcal{C}$ is a [[locally presentable (∞,1)-category]], then it is the [[simplicial localization]] of a [[combinatorial model category]] $C$, and one may ask how the 1-categorical notion of [[compact object]] in $C$ relates to the $(\infty,1)$-categorical notion of compact in $\mathcal{C}$.

 Since compactness is defined in terms of colimits, the question is closely related to the question which 1-categorical $\kappa$-[[filtered colimits]] in $C$ are already [[homotopy colimits]] (without having to [[derived functor|derive]] them first).

 General statements seem not to be in the literature yet, but see [this MO discussion](http://mathoverflow.net/questions/95165/compact-objects-in-model-categories-and-infty-1-categories).
+For discussion of compactness in a [[model structure on simplicial sheaves]], see for instance ([Powell, section 4](#Powell)).

 ## Examples